Symposium on Counterfeit Electronic Parts and Electronic Supply Chain

 June 24-26, 2014

-SMTA and CALCE @ University of Maryland are pleased to announce the 2014 Symposium on Counterfeit Electronic Parts and Electronic Supply Chain.
-Don't miss this opportunity to learn from and share your insights with government, industry and academia who are addressing the counterfeit problem.
-This annual symposium is the best forum in the country to present and learn about latest technology and policy developments on the area of electronics supply chain and on counterfeit electronics prevention.
+SMTA and CALCE University of Maryland are pleased to announce the 2014 Symposium on Counterfeit Electronic Parts and Electronic Supply Chain.
+Don't miss this opportunity to learn from and share your insights with experts from government, industry and academia who are addressing the counterfeit problem.
+This symposium is the best forum in the country for presenting and learning about the latest technology and policy developments in the area of electronics supply chain and counterfeit electronics prevention.

-Topics will include:Impact of supply chain changes on the component management practices: quality, reliability, manufacturability
+Topics covered in this symposium will include the following:Impact of supply chain changes on component management practices: quality, reliability and manufacturability

 New areas of counterfeit concerns: materials, energy storage